stijlist/stijlist.github.io/_drafts/when-oo-works-a-rule-of-thumb.md

-when object-orientation works: a rule of thumb
+when OO works: a rule of thumb
 ---

 The Swift community has recently had an interesting discussion about "when to